choojs/choo/README.md

   and enforce a _lot_ of abstractions.
 It also encourages the use of `JSX` and `babel` which break _JavaScript, The Language™_.
 And all that without even making clear how code should flow, which is bad in a team setting.
-I don't like complicated things and in my view React is one of them. `react` is not for me.
+I don't like complicated things and in my view `react` is one of them. `react` is not for me.
 - __mithril:__ never used it, never will.
 I didn't like the API, but if you like it maybe it's worth a shot - the API seems small enough.
 I wouldn't know